dpwiese/personal-website/content/posts/site-setup.md

 ## Shortcodes

-A relatively easy and simple way around this was using <a href="https://gohugo.io/content-management/shortcodes/" target="_blank">shortcodes</a>.
+A relatively easy and simple way around this was using [shortcodes](https://gohugo.io/content-management/shortcodes/).
-More information can be found in the Hugo Docs <a href="https://gohugo.io/templates/shortcode-templates" target="_blank">Create Your Own Shortcodes</a>.
+More information can be found in the Hugo Docs [Create Your Own Shortcodes](https://gohugo.io/templates/shortcode-templates).
 The following shortcode file was created in `./layouts/shortcodes/plainlink.html`.

 ```html {linenos=false}&nbsp;